soulfx/gmusic-playlist/README.md

 ## ExportLists.py

 This script will export all playlists to a given directory as csv files.
 For the purpose of these scripts CSV stands for character seperated value.
-The default separator charator is '\'  The separator character is configurable in the preferences file.
-Most spreadsheet apps can open this type of file.
+The default separator charator is ','  The separator character is configurable in the preferences file.
+Versions of the code previous to Aug 16 2015 used a '\' separator character as the default.
+Most spreadsheet apps can open csv files.

 The order in which the artist, album, and title information appears as well as the separating character between each piece of information is configured in the preference.py file.
-The default order and separator character will output song info as: title\artist\album\songid
+The default order and separator character will output song info as: "title","artist","album","songid"

 The csv files can be re-imported using the ImportList.py script.

 Command Line Usage: python ExportLists.py OutputDir

-GUI Usage (Windows): Drag and drop OutputDir onto ExpertLists.py

 OutputDir is a directory you would like the playlists to be output to.